-Anyone who climbs aboard a vessel this time of the year and heads for the open ocean off Kaua‘i can expect to see HUMPBACK WHALES.
+Anyone who climbs aboard a vessel this time of year and heads for the open ocean off Kaua‘i can expect to see HUMPBACK WHALES.
 There are so many of them that most boat companies don’t hesitate to guarantee sightings.

-(Truth is, it’s hard to miss a 40-ton humpback when it propels its 45-foot bulk to the surface and then disappears in an enormous salt-water splash!)
+(Truth is, it’s hard to miss a 40-ton humpback when it propels its 45-foot-bulk to the surface and then disappears in an enormous saltwater splash!)

 Every year, humpback whales swim 3,000 miles from their summer feeding grounds in Alaska to mate and calve in Hawai‘i’s clear, warm waters.
-The whales don’t arrive en masse, but researchers say there is a predictable order to their appearance in our waters.
-Generally, numbers peak in LATE DECEMBER THROUGH MID-APRIL.
+The whales don’t arrive en masse, but researches say there is a predictable order to their appearance in our waters.
+The FIRST WHALE of the 2016-17 whale-watching season was spotted Oct.
+20 off the coast of Lahaina in West Maui, and generally, numbers peak in LATE DECEMBER THROUGH MID-APRIL.

 Curiosity is another trait known to humpbacks, so they may not be timid about approaching boats and often will go out of their way to interact with humans.
-It’s illegal, however, to get closer than 100 yards from a humpback.
+It’s illegal, however, to get closer than 100 YARDS FROM A HUMPBACK.

 There are many ways to observe a humpback whale in the wild.
 SNORKEL CRUISES are a good bet, as are POWERED RAFTS and FISHING BOATS, which also travel into humpback territory.